Memin124/final_project/finalfolder/README.md

 You can type on the command line, alongside using the scroll wheels and arrowkeys to navigate.
 You can use ll to view the files you can access, cat +fileName to look to the contents of the files, touch +fileName to create new files, and vi +fileName to edit files. vi might have slight issues as you can only edit the first line visually.

+NOTE: The jupyter files are not used for the final code and was experimentally used to create .csv database for the AI